mitodl/pylti/README.rst

 * pytest-pep8 1.0.6
 * httplib2 0.9
 * sphinx 1.2.3

 Documentation_ is available on readthedocs.

 Licensing
 =========
-PyLTI is licensed under the BSD
+PyLTI is licensed under the BSD license, version January 9, 2008.
+See license.rst for the full text of the license.

 .. rubric:: Footnotes